1300.00 Research Regulatory Compliance

 1330.00 Managing Conflicts of Interest

 The University encourages its faculty to participate in sponsored research, to consult with government and industry and to engage in other activities that further the mission of the University.
 At the same time, the University is committed to ensuring that these activities are conducted in an atmosphere free from biases and interests that could compromise the free and open pursuit and dissemination of knowledge.
-The University follows all pertinent guidelines and policies in regard to conflicts of interest as outlined in the MSU Legal Policy on Conflicts of Interest, Board of Regents Policy on Conflicts of Interest, 42 CFR Part 50 Subpart F: Promoting Objectivity in Research, 45 CFR Part 94: Responsible Prospective Contractors and Financial COI, as well as any related Federal conflict of interest policies.
+The University follows all pertinent guidelines and policies in regard to conflicts of interest as outlined in the MSU Legal Policy on Conflicts of Interest, Conflicts of Interest Management Program, 42 CFR Part 50 Subpart F: Promoting Objectivity in Research, 45 CFR Part 94: Responsible Prospective Contractors and Financial COI, as well as any related Federal conflict of interest policies.
 PI’s are expected to disclose any actual or potential conflicts of interest including but not limited to those related to significant financial interest, or interests in equity, salary or other compensation, consulting fees, and/or intellectual property rights.
 The Office of Research Compliance in conjunction with the Office of Legal Counsel can provide guidance to PI’s as well as disclosure forms and training to ensure PI’s avoid conflicts of interest.

 1340.00 Human Subjects in Research and the Institutional Review Board (IRB)